3 YEARS AGO....

 He added "Do you have any problems with that loss?"

-With tears pouring down his eyes he said "No, I don't!"
+With tears pouring down his eyes he replied "No, I don't!" continuing forward towards the car

 "Get in the car, both of you." our coach said, unlocking his car